quickpipes/bittext/README.md

 Bittext is an object-storage-based text sharing application.
 Creating a bittext stores its content into an S3-compatible object-storage backend, attributing it a unique hash that is also used as its URI.

-Bittexts will be automatically deleted after one week.
+In a future release, we'll add a cron for Bittexts to be automatically deleted after one week.

 ## Running locally